zombieyang/sd-ppp/readme.md

+# SD-PPP: Easily use photoshop in yourfor StableDiffusion/ComfyUI
-# SD-PPP: Professional Photoshop transPorter for StableDiffusion/ComfyUI
+> ppp for Professional Photoshop transPorter

 ## How to use